Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: Experiment

 We report the quantitative results of scene reconstruction in Table \ref{tab:real_world}.
-Our method achieves approximately $72\%$ physical stability and an average initial UCD of 40 mm.
-The high stability of the reconstructed initial scene enables safe and reliable performance for subsequent pushing actions in simulation.
-As illustrated in Fig. \ref{fig:real_result}, our method successfully predicts scene evolution after replaying the real robot trajectory $a_t$.
-In contrast, SAM3D+ICP often fails due to severe object–object interpenetration at initialization, resulting in unstable simulations prior to end-effector interaction.
-While the physical stability of our method drops by approximately $10\%$ compared to simulation experiments, the geometric reconstruction accuracy and rendering quality remain comparable.
-We attribute this gap primarily to noise and depth inaccuracies inherent in real-world depth cameras, which degrade ICP-based pose alignment.
-Nevertheless, our approach achieves around $60\%$ higher physical stability than SAM3D+ICP, demonstrating the effectiveness of our physics-aware Real2Sim in real-world scenarios.
+Our method achieves approximately $72\%$ stability and an average initial UCD of 40 mm.
+The high stability of the reconstructed initial scene enables \rd{interaction prediction} for pushing actions.
+As illustrated in \rd{Fig. \ref{fig:real_result}(left)}, our method successfully predicts scene evolution after replaying the real robot trajectory $a_t$.
+In contrast, SAM3D+ICP often fails due to severe object–object interpenetration at initialization, \rd{resulting in blowing up prior to end-effector interaction.} While the physical stability of our method drops by approximately $10\%$ compared to simulation experiments, the geometric reconstruction accuracy and rendering quality remain comparable.
+We attribute this gap primarily to noise and depth inaccuracies inherent in real-world depth cameras, which degrade ICP-based pose alignment. \rd{We further evaluate our method in a downstream Real2Sim2Real decluttering task.
+As shown in Fig. \ref{fig:real_result}(right), our method reconstructs a physically stable scene and infers a contact graph for decluttering sequence selection.
+The scene reconstruction is performed only once at initialization.
+With the reconstructed complete object meshes, grasp poses are pre-annotated on the meshes, and simple IK-based trajectories using PyBullet \cite{coumans2016pybullet} are successfully executed in the real world.
+This result provides stronger evidence that physically consistent scene reconstruction can serve as an effective interface between perception and robot action.}